--Front fog, front side marker lights and LED type high mounted stoplight
+-Front fog, front turn signal/ parking, front side marker lights and LED type high mounted stoplight

-If either the left or right front fog, front side marker lights or LED type high mounted stoplight burns out, contact your Toyota dealer.
+If either the left or right front fog, front turn signal/parking, front side marker lights or LED type high mounted stoplight burns out, contact your Toyota dealer.

-Do not try to replace the front fog or front side marker lights by yourself.
+Do not try to replace any of the light bulbs mentioned above by yourself.
 You may damage the vehicle.